 B12 protects the nervous system.
 Without it, permanent damage can result (e.g., blindness, deafness, dementia).
 Fatigue, and tingling in the hands or feet, can be early signs of deficiency.

 Vitamin B12, like folate, is needed to help red blood cells divide.
-In some cases, vegans may get so much folate that even with B12 deficiency, their blood cells continue to divide properly.
-In other cases, their blood cells will fail to divide properly and they will become fatigued and suffer from macrocytic (aka megaloblastic) anaemia.
+With B12 deficiency, their blood cells will fail to divide properly and they will become fatigued and suffer from macrocytic (aka megaloblastic) anaemia.

-Luckily, vitamin B12 is made by bacteria such that it does not need to be obtained from animal products (iv).
+Luckily, vitamin B12 is made by bacteria such that it does not need to be obtained from animal products .

 Your baby’s nervous system develops before birth and in the first few months thereafter.
 Vitamin B12, folate, iodine, DHA (an essential fatty acid) and protein are all essential nutrients to assist with this, ensuring your baby has a healthy functioning nervous system.

-The recommended intake of vitamin B12 for pregnant women is 2.6 mcg, and for nursing mothers it’s 2.8mcg.
-Many experts recommend more, with options including:
+In the UK, the NHS recommends around 1.5mcg per day for all adults aged 19 – 64.
+In the USA, the recommended intake of vitamin B12 for pregnant women is 2.6 mcg, and for nursing mothers it’s 2.8mcg.

 - Yeast extract (Vegemite, Marmite, etc.)